-Traveler's diarrhea occurs when people are exposed to bacteria or, less commonly, parasites to which they have had little exposure and thus no immunity.
-The bacteria (or parasites) are usually acquired from food or water (including water used to wash foods).
+Traveler's diarrhea occurs when people are exposed to bacteria or, less commonly, viruses or parasites to which they have had little exposure and thus no immunity.
+The organisms are usually acquired from food or water (including water used to wash foods).
 Traveler's diarrhea occurs mostly in developing countries where the water supply is inadequately treated.
-The organisms most likely to cause traveler's diarrhea are the types of Escherichia coli (E. coli) that produce certain toxins and some viruses such as norovirus, which has been a particular problem on some cruise ships.
+The organisms most likely to cause traveler's diarrhea are the types of Escherichia coli (E. coli) that produce certain toxins and some viruses such as norovirus, which has been a particular problem on some cruise ships (see Viruses).

 Travelers who avoid drinking local water may still become infected by brushing their teeth with an improperly rinsed toothbrush, drinking bottled drinks with ice made from local water, or eating food that is improperly handled or washed with local water.

 The following symptoms can occur in any combination and with any degree of severity: